 Business as usual has brought us to the brink of climate disaster.
 We cannot rely on the old model to help us tackle this enviromental crisis.
 Attempting to trade our way out of the climate crisis through carbon trading or offsetting is simply not going to deliver the required greenhouse gas emissions reductions.

 We believe in positive solutions that bring sustainable opportunities for jobs, communities and the climate.
 We do not support nuclear power, or dirty fossil fuel energy sources.
 We are fighting unconventional gas and fracking in Scotland, working to phase out fossil fuels and campaigning for more clean, green and community owned renewables.

 It is no coincidence that the world finds itself in both an environmental and an economic crisis at the same time.
 Bailed out banks invest in climate wrecking projects; transnational corporations lobby governments to resist action to improve our environment; and the poorest suffer the negative impacts of carbon trading, exploitation of natural resources and climate change.
 The developed world must pay its climate debt to the Global South.

 We believe the necessary transition to a green economy will bring jobs, equality, and promote environmental justice, creating a clean economy and a clean environment.
-That's why our Sustainable Finance campaign is calling for Scottish money divested from dirty energy and fossil fuels and invested in local renewable energy.
+That's why in our divestment work we are calling for councils to divest from dirty energy and fossil fuels and invested in local renewable energy.
 Scotland also needs a financial sector of small, green banks, instead of the climate wrecking banking giants we have today.

 Our Access to Justice campaign is calling for legal changes to ensure that standing up for our environment is seen as a fundamental human right, in the same way as freedom of information rights are now recognised.
 This will give real bite to Scotland’s climate and other environmental laws.